loctet/TRAC/artefact.md

 ## Structure of a DAFSMs

-The definition of the DAFSMs model is given in `section 2 of TRAC paper` mor precisely what is the structure of a DAFSM.
+The definition of the DAFSMs model is given in `section 2 of TRAC paper` more precisely what is the structure of a DAFSM.

 Let's consider the Simple Market Place(SMP) example, given in `section 1`